NSHipster/articles/2014-08-11-swift-operators.md

-In addition to binary operators that take two operands, there are also <dfn>unary</dfn> operators, which take a single operator.
+In addition to binary operators that take two operands, there are also <dfn>unary</dfn> operators, which take a single operand.

 #### Prefix Operators